Battle of Signal Hill: Battle

-On 26 August, British-Yankee warships dispatched by Amherst and under Captain Campbell had reached the now-British Halifax Harbour and hoped to recapture St. John's.
+On 26 August, British warships dispatched by Amherst and under Captain Campbell had reached the now-British Halifax Harbour and hoped to recapture St. John's.
 Returning to sea on 1 September, three days after the expected date because of contrary winds, those particular men-of-war had reached Louisbourg on 5 September.
 After leaving on the 7th, Campbell's fleet joined that of Lord Colvill's on the 11th, not far from the southern coast of St. John's.
 Nearing the 12th, the fleets landed at Torbay, a few miles north of St. John's, and took three prisoners.
 The French commanders, Count D'Haussonville and Bellecombe, were unable to prevent the British landing at Torbay and so they sent a battalion to guard Signal Hill as an important protection summit for its natural defences.
 At the break of September 15, British troops climbed the hill held by the French.
 The surprise was total, and the engagement was brief but fatal.
 The commander of the French detachment, Guillaume de Bellecombe, was seriously wounded.
 On the British side, a bullet shattered the legs of one of Amherst's officers, MacDonell.
 The British attacked about 295 French infantry, which resulted with the remainder of the French (about 600) retreating to Fort William.